quocthang12345/keycloak-8.0.1/keycloak-8.0.1/README.md

 * [JIRA](https://issues.jboss.org/projects/KEYCLOAK) - Issue tracker for bugs and feature requests

-## Báo cáo về lỗ hổng an ninh
+## Reporting Security Vulnerabilities

-Nếu bạn tìm thấy lỗ hỏng bảo mật trong hệ thống, vui lòng truy cập vào [instructions on how to properly report it](http://www.keycloak.org/security.html)
+If you've found a security vulnerability, please look at the [instructions on how to properly report it](http://www.keycloak.org/security.html)

 ## Reporting an issue

-Nếu bạn tin rằng bạn đã khám phá ra một khiếm khuyết trong keycloak, hãy mở một vấn đề trong các vấn đề [Issue Tracker](https://issues.jboss.org/projects/KEYCLOAK).
+If you believe you have discovered a defect in Keycloak please open an issue in our [Issue Tracker](https://issues.jboss.org/projects/KEYCLOAK).
-Hãy nhớ cung cấp bản tóm tắt tốt, mô tả cũng như các bước để tái tạo sự cố.
+Please remember to provide a good summary, description as well as steps to reproduce the issue.

 ## Getting started

-Để chạy keycloak tải tệp xuống từ  [website](https://www.keycloak.org/downloads.html).
-Giải nén và chạy dòng lệnh:
+To run Keycloak download the distribution from our [website](https://www.keycloak.org/downloads.html).
+Unzip and run:

     bin/standalone.[sh|bat]

-Ngoài ra, bạn có thể sử dụng Docker bằng cách chạy:
+Alternatively, you can use the Docker image by running:

     docker run jboss/keycloak

-Để biết thêm chi tiết tham khảo  [Keycloak Documentation](https://www.keycloak.org/documentation.html).
+For more details refer to the [Keycloak Documentation](https://www.keycloak.org/documentation.html).

 ## Building from Source

-Để build từ source hãy truy cập vào [building and working with the code base](docs/building.md) guide.
+To build from source refer to the [building and working with the code base](docs/building.md) guide.

 ### Testing

-Để kiểm thử hãy truy cập vào [running tests](docs/tests.md) guide.
+To run tests refer to the [running tests](docs/tests.md) guide.

 ### Writing Tests

-Để write tests hãy truy cập vào [writing tests](docs/tests-development.md) guide.
+To write tests refer to the [writing tests](docs/tests-development.md) guide.

 ## Contributing

-Trước khi đóng góp cho keycloak hãy đọc [contributing guidelines](CONTRIBUTING.md)
+Before contributing to Keycloak please read our [contributing guidelines](CONTRIBUTING.md).

 ## Other Keycloak Projects